sarkar-rohan/ObjectsWithStateChange/README.md

 The train and test splits for the above-mentioned datasets can be downloaded from the link provided above.
 The mapping of object-identities to categories is also provided as `train_o2c.npy` and `test_o2c.npy` files.

-## Evaluation of our trained models
+### Downloading our trained models
 Download the model weights from [Google Drive](https://drive.google.com/drive/folders/1dpzTXwZZHAQH7b0H3ovJPbKtIiggBO-K?usp=drive_link) and place them in a folder named model_weights

-### Benchmarking different methods using our dataset:
+## Benchmarking different methods using our dataset:

 For our method:
 ```bash